ststevanovic/nf-wgs/modules/bwamem/README.md

 # Introduction

-Bwamem is a pipeline which combines BWA and GATK tools.
+Bwamem is a pipeline which combines BWA, Samtools and Genome Analysis Toolkit (GATK).
-It takes genome reference sequence and make index.
+BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
+It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
+In this pipeline, first step is BWA index takes genome reference as an input and make index files.
+The output is sorted using Samtools.
-Steps...
+It then takes these files for

 It deduplicates...

 ## Additional description: